University of Massachusetts: UMass Amherst Center at Springfield

 The satellite center, administered by the Amherst campus, opened in March 2014, registering students for September 2014.
 Programs include nursing, education, business administration, addiction counseling, and GED classes.
 Enrollment in the more than 20 courses offered at the center has grown from 250 students in the fall of 2014 when it opened to 850 in the spring of 2016, according to Daniel Montagna, director of operations at the center.
-From courses leading to bachelor and doctoral degrees in nursing to a master's degree in business administration, and from a 180-day teacher certification program to a cybersecurity certificate program fueled by a $5 million investment by MassMutual.
+The institution offers a cybersecurity certificate program funded in 2017 by a $5 million investment by MassMutual.

-University of Massachusetts Global
+Global

 In September 2021, Brandman University reaffiliated with the University of Massachusetts from Chapman University via a change of control agreement and rebranded as UMass Global.

 Research

 Collaborations

 The Massachusetts Green High Performance Computing Center is a joint venture of the University of Massachusetts system, MIT, Harvard, Boston University, and Northeastern to build a shared high-performance computing facility.
 In 2010, UMass Boston partnered with Dana–Farber/Harvard Cancer Center to collaborate on research aimed at addressing issues of cancer health disparities in disenfranchised populations under U54 Cancer Partnership.